aneeshdurg/argparsh/README.md

 echo "Integer argument was" $intarg
 ```

-See `example.sh` for a more complete example, and examples of alternate output
+See `examples/example.sh` for a complete example, and examples of alternate
-formats (e.g. parsing CLI arguments into an associative array)
+output formats (e.g. parsing CLI arguments into an associative array).
+The
+`examples` directory has a few other examples that show different ways to use
+`argparsh` in general.

 ## Installation